lkndl/ab12phylo/README.md

 An MSA visualization can be plotted next to the tree of by passing `-msa_viz`.
 Although it is **very** pretty, it takes some time to render for larger alignments.

 #### Support Values
-You can pick either Felsenstein Bootstrap Proportions `FBP` or [Transfer Bootstrap Expectation](https://doi.org/10.1038/s41586-018-0043-0) `TBE` support values with `--metric` for visualization.
-Newick tree files with both types of support values are generated in any case, so this does not require re-running the entire analyis, just `ab12phylo-view`.
+For visualization, you can pick either Felsenstein Bootstrap Proportions `FBP` or [Transfer Bootstrap Expectation](https://doi.org/10.1038/s41586-018-0043-0) `TBE` support values with `--metric`.
+Newick tree files with both types of support values are generated by RAxML-NG, so this does not require re-running the entire analysis, just `ab12phylo-visualize`.

 #### Log File
 If you're having trouble, look at the log file!
 It will be in your results directory and is named `ab12phylo.log`.
 Alternatively, you can set the `--verbose` flag and get the same information in real-time to your commandline.
 Your choice.